Is It Bad To Wear A Retainer That Doesn’t Fit

 Finally, if you notice that your teeth have started to shift out of their original alignment, this could mean that your retainer is not fitting correctly anymore.
 This could be due to misalignment of the device itself or due to wear and tear on the appliance over time.
 It’s important to contact your orthodontist immediately if you notice any changes in the alignment of your teeth so that they can make adjustments or replace the device as necessary.

-See also How Often To Wear Retainer After 10 Years
+See also How To Wear Claddagh Ring

 Retainers are an important part of keeping our teeth straight after orthodontic treatment, so it’s important to pay attention to any signs that yours might not be fitting properly anymore.
 If you experience increased discomfort in your mouth while wearing a retainer, see visible gaps between your teeth and the device, or notice changes in the alignment of your teeth, contact an orthodontist right away for an adjustment or replacement so that you can keep enjoying a healthy smile!